latteware/marble-backend-task/README.md

 ```

 The last part will allow you to call it as a CLI or be loaded on your app and run as part of you app

+## Task API

+### constructor

+Takes a task action(function) and a timeout as params.

+### run

+Runs the task action asynchronously.
+Takes the function arguments and a config object with a timeout option.

+### setCliHandlers

+Lets the taks that it will run as a CLI program.